isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile.md

   <div class="libby">
   <p>You can retrieve your myLibrary ID and password:</p>
 <ul>
-<li><a href="https://account.nlb.gov.sg">Online</a> with your SingPass or NRIC / FIN number.
+<li><b><a href="https://account.nlb.gov.sg">Online</a></b> with your SingPass or NRIC / FIN number.
 Once you have signed in, the system will automatically detect if you have a myLibrary ID and display it.
 It will also let you reset your password if you have forgotten it.</li>
 <li>Via the <strong>NLB Mobile app&rsquo;s</strong> login page with your SingPass or NRIC / FIN number &ndash; tap &ldquo;Forgot ID&rdquo; or &ldquo;Forgot Password&rdquo;.</li>
 </ul>

 </div></div>

 <button class="accordion">Do I need to set my preferred library in the profile? </button>